tomdionysus/foaas/README.md

 ## /thanks/:from

-Will return content of the form 'Fuck you very much. - :from".
+Will return content of the form 'Fuck you very much. - :from'.

 ## /flying/:from

-Will return content of the form 'I don't give a flying fuck. - :from".
+Will return content of the form 'I don't give a flying fuck. - :from'.

 ## /fascinating/:from